Global Education, Language Learning

 “All the teachers coming from a wide variety of places are bringing those experiences to the students,” Hernandez said.
 “It comes down to respecting differences.
 Differences strengthen us as a school and a community.”

-For more resources on dual language immersion and global education, check out these collections:
+For more resources on dual language immersion and global education, check out these collections from our sister company, Participate Inc.: